 Whether information is sold.
 If your business sells personal information on consumers, you must disclose this fact and state to whom you are selling their personal details.

-How to opt out.
-California residents have the option to opt out of having their information sold to third parties.
+How to opt-out.
+California residents have the option to opt-out of having their information sold to third parties.
 Clear directions must be provided on how consumers can go about this.
 On your business website's Home page, you must provide a conspicuous and clear link that reads "Do Not Sell My Personal Information."
-This link should bring a person to a page that allows them to opt out from having their personal information sold.
-According to the law, registration on the website cannot be used as prerequisite for opting out.
+This link should bring a person to a page that allows them to opt-out from having their personal information sold.
+According to the law, registration on the website cannot be used as a prerequisite for opting out.

 Be mindful of consumers' age.
 The CCPA offers extended protection for consumers under the age of 16.
 If a business knowingly collects information regarding a consumer’s age, the commercial entity is prohibited from selling that person's information without express consent from the individual or the individual’s parent or legal guardian.